 There are Parish Council noticeboards outside the Leeds Hall and the old Greyhound Pub on Crowland Road.

 Would you like to become a Parish Councillor?

 Vacancies do come up on occasion, so if you want to take part in the decisions that affect the village, becoming a Parish Councillor is one way to do this.
-The position is unpaid and you must live or work within the Parish of Eye and have done for the previous 12 months.
+The position is unpaid and you must live or work within the Parish of Eye and have done so for the previous 12 months.
 In the first instance, a letter of application should be sent to the clerk.
 You can find out more by taking to the clerk or contacting any of the Parish Councillors.

 Eye Nature Reserve

 A permit that can be obtained from the Parish Clerk is required to fish at the nature reserve.
 Fish anglers must also have a rod license which can be brought from the village Post Office.
 Swimming in the lake and the lighting of bonfires are not allowed.

 The Parish Council also has various amenities that can be rented: